 Plan to take the MCAT after you have completed the minimum requirements for coursework (two years of chemistry, physics, calculus, etc.).
 You will need to take the MCAT during your junior year (April or August) for admission following your senior year.
 This may be a problem if you have heavy course loads or work obligations.
 Students can also take the MCAT and apply to medical school their senior year, which gives them a year off before they start medical school.
 We recommend talking to your pre-med advisor about the best strategy for you.
-Click here for a schedule of test dates.
+Visit the MCAT website for a schedule of test dates.

 How important is my grade point average?